Building Controllers & Creating Entities

 Subscribes this Observer to an Observable.
 The optional ident

-may be used to manage multiple subscriptions to the same Observable for different purposes (it is little-used).
+may be used to manage multiple subscriptions to the same Observable for different purposes.

 unsubscribe( [observed] )